robweber/trash-panda/README.md

 * 1 - Warning, potential problem
 * 2 - Critical, definitely a problem

 The status codes are determined by the settings for the device and the output of the various check utilities.
-See the `check_scripts/` folder for individual scripts that are run.
+Note that for service check related data Performance Data information (`perf_data`) is available if the check command returns it.
+This is parsed according to the [Nagios performance data](https://nagios-plugins.org/doc/guidelines.html#AEN200) standard.
+If there isn't any performance data the key will not exist for that service.

 ### Health